microsoft/botframework-components/generators/generator-bot-core-language/README.md

 ### Required Azure resources

 - [Azure Language Understanding (LUIS)][luis], or another recognizer of your choice
-- A storage solution for persistent state storage like Azure CosmosDB
+- A storage solution for persistent state storage like Azure Cosmos DB

 ### Supported languages